Microarray Analysis

 Input

 The data preprocessing is performed using the DESeq2 package.
-The data undergoes DESeq2 normalization and, for PCA and sample-sample correlations, additional correlation unblinded variance stabilizing transformation is performed.
+The data undergoes DESeq2 normalization and additional correlation unblinded variance stabilizing transformation is performed to generate the sample-sample correlation heatmap and PCA plot.
 For the preprocessing, you can provide the following inputs:

-NOTE: ArrayAnalysis automatically checks for potential outliers in the data.
-If potential outliers have been identified, you will receive a warning message.
+👉 ArrayAnalysis automatically checks for potential outliers and will display a warning if any are detected.
 Please always check the QC plots carefully to decide whether samples should be excluded from further analysis.

 Output